Sometimes, I compare myself to other patients.

 In the last year, I feel like I’ve done “everything and nothing”.

 It’s not as if I’ve done nothing at all.
 I was eventually able to accept the job I was offered the day before my transplant, and I’ve been there full-time since January.
-I’m back volunteering with Girlguiding on a regular basis again, and I’ve taken on significant voluntary roles with both the National Kidney Federation (NKF) and my local Kidney Patients Association, as well as attending several events to speak, with sometimes painful levels of honesty, about my personal experience of kidney disease and transplantation.
+I’m back volunteering with Girlguiding on a regular basis again, and I’ve taken on significant voluntary roles with several different kidney charities, as well as attending several events to speak, with sometimes painful levels of honesty, about my personal experience of kidney disease and transplantation.
 I do these things because they matter.

 But there are no marathons here, no mountains being climbed or fortunes being raised.
 That’s not who I was before I got sick, and it isn’t who I am now.